itcarroll/ShAQDAS/README.md

 "Codes" table holds all entered codes.
 Uploading either one **will overwrite** the tables in the app, so always "Download" a copy as a backup before uploading a replacement.

+## Data Aquisition

+The app is currently limited to data from a website running the WordPress.org REST API.
+Local storage is in a SQLite database, but would be changed to PostgreSQL in production.
+Local database tables are defined and populated using the Python SQLAlchemy and requests modules, and can be recreated by executing `python wordpress_scrape.py`.
+Caution: Wil Wheaton writes [alot of blogs]; I killed this after the database topped a few Mb, then cleaned up foreign keys in the sample.
+The site URL and database name are hard-coded in this pilot, but could easily be changed.
+The table definitions are specified through the ORM in [wordpress_orm.py](wordpress_orm.py).
+It's not entirely necessary that the data be offlined all-at-once like this, or even at all, but is perhaps good for reproducibility (bad for updating).

 [wilwheaton.net]: http://wilwheaton.net
 [alot of blogs]: http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html